Below you will find a growing collection of dietary research on type 2 diabetes treatment.

 - High carbohydrate diet (low fat): Above 45% total energy intake

 A low carbohydrate diet is considered anything below 130 grams per day, or below 26% of total calories.
 A low carb diet is not to be confused with a ketogenic diet, which is below 10% of caloric intake.
 DMP is not a ketogenic website.
-However, lower intakes of 50 to 80 grams per day can provide additional benefits to diabetic and prediabetic people.
+Both low and very low ketogenic diets improve outcomes in people with type 2 diabetes.

 In a 1600 calorie diet, the carb/protein/fat ratio of an ideal low carb diet breaks down as follows: